serge-21/regular-expressions-matcher/README.md

 ```

 ---
 Python needs around 30 seconds for matching 28 a's with EVIL.
 Java 9 and later increase this to an "astonishing" 40000 a's in 30 seconds.
-Lets see how long it really takes to match strings with 5 Million a's...it should be in the range of a few of seconds.
+Matching strings with 5 Million a's using this matcher should be in the range of a few of seconds.

 We can use the following function below to help with the time
 ```scala